Teachers could stay in classroom if exposed to COVID-19

 Craig Harper, director of the Professional Association of Georgia Educators, a non-union association, said it would be “reckless and starkly contradicts the newest Georgia Department of Public Health guidance intended to protect student and educator health and curb spread of the virus.”

-It's unclear if any other districts outside Georgia and Tennessee will give the designation to teachers.
-Some other districts in Tennessee decided against it.

-Teacher unions and national school administrator groups couldn't cite examples in other states Wednesday, but criticized the designation by the Homeland Security agency.
+Teacher unions and national school administrator groups couldn't cite examples in other states Wednesday.

 NEA President Lily Eskelsen Garcia said in a statement that the designation “has no legal merit and is more of a rhetorical gambit to give President Trump and those governors who are disregarding the advice and guidance from public health experts an excuse to force educators into unsafe schools.”